fenichelar/ember-simple-auth-token/README.md

 ember generate simple-auth-token
 ```

-## The Authenticator
+## The Authenticators

-In order to use the Token authenticator the application needs to have a login route:
+In order to use the Token authenticator or the JWT authenticator, the application needs to have a login route:

 ```js
 // app/router.js